xeolabs/xeoEngine-experiment/README.md

 SceneJS Nexus is an insanely modular 3D engine built on [ActorJS](http://actorjs.org) and [SceneJS](http://scenejs.org).

+## Concept

-Via JSON-RPC calls, it lets us plug together a world from actor components, which we then call methods on to make them do stuff.
+Via JSON-RPC calls, Nexus lets us plug together a world from actor components, which we then call methods on to make them do stuff.

 JSON-RPC is very sweet for controlling 3D worlds.
 It lets us do things like distribute them across networks, drive them